AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/domain-management.md

 ## Managing Domains in [!DNL Marketo Measure] {#managing-domains-in-marketo-measure}

-Once a domain is added in the Admin Console, [!DNL Marketo Measure] syncs this record into the database regularly.
+After a domain is added in the Admin Console, [!DNL Marketo Measure] syncs this record into the database regularly.
 This synchronization happens nightly, and also every time a user visits the **[!UICONTROL Domains]** page in the [!DNL Marketo Measure] UI.
 By default, any records that [!DNL Marketo Measure] imports are disabled, and the tenant must manually enable each domain.

    ![](assets/domain-management-2.png)